saltybrackets/PsiCAT/PsiCat-Home/README.md

 A web interface for PsiCAT, utilizing server-side Blazor.

 ## Deployment
-Instructions assume `dotnet` and `nginx` are installed already on a host Linux machine.
+ - Instructions assume `dotnet` and `nginx` are installed already on a host Linux machine.
 For a non-nginx setup or different OS, you should consult official Blazor documentation.

-Built project should be placed wherever web content is served (eg: `/var/www/html`)
+ - Built project should be placed wherever web content is served (eg: `/var/www/html`)

-### Basic nginx /etc/nginx/sites-available/default
+### Example Nginx Site Config: /etc/nginx/sites-available/default
+**Warning:** This is for just a basic non-secure HTTP listener.
 ```
 server {
     listen        80;